 Background

 Just as Bitcoin was the first cryptocurrency, it was also the first coin to gain traction as the subject of an ETF.
 In the early years of cryptocurrencies, those who wanted to trade and own crypto had to have a significant amount of technological knowledge.
-The only way to obtain, hold, and trade coins was by setting up a crypto wallet and use complex peer-to-peer protocols.
+The only way to obtain, hold, and trade coins was by setting up a crypto wallet and using complex peer-to-peer protocols.

-The rise of centralized exchanges like Bitstamp helped more users gain exposure to cryptocurrencies.
+The rise of centralized exchanges like Bitstamp helped users gain exposure to cryptocurrencies.
 It significantly lowered the threshold for onboarding crypto users.
 However, while using these platforms is relatively easy, it still requires a separate onboarding process (e.g., signing up on a website, completing know-your-customer processes) for traders who already have existing brokerage accounts, including tax-advantaged retirement accounts.

 This is the reason many are excited about Bitcoin—and other crypto—ETFs.
 These give traders exposure to the price of Bitcoin, allowing them to access the crypto market through traditional financial tools and accounts.